jitendrakumarswain/jitendrakumarswain/README.md

 <p align="left"> <a href="https://twitter.com/jitendr07914799" target="blank"><img src="https://img.shields.io/twitter/follow/jitendr07914799?logo=twitter&style=for-the-badge" alt="jitendr07914799" /></a> </p>

 - 🔭 I take project development training on Foodbox at Opentechz Company.Food box is a dynamic online food ordering project where we can sign up easily and login without any problem.
 A customer can view the products, hotels etc. and can easily place order.
 For this project I used many programming languages like java, JavaScript, html, CSS, bootstrap, API, jQuery, JDBC, servlet, jsp.
 Used various types of method like Get and Post method.
-Many operations are CRUD, MVC flow. • Serviced CRUD (Create, Read, Update, Delete) functionality for events, granting users streamlined event management capabilities and realising a 15% boost in operational efficiency. **Foodbox**
+Many operations are CRUD, MVC flow. • Serviced CRUD (Create, Read, Update, Delete) functionality for events, granting users streamlined event management capabilities and realising a 15% boost in operational efficiency.

 - 🌱 I’m currently learning **Java full Stack Development**